nutrixpos/docs/getting_started.md

 git clone https://github.com/nutrixpos/devops.git
 ```

+### 2. Configure zitadel domain name resolution.
-### 2. Change directory to the devops repo dir and then run docker-compose up
+Change directory to the devops repo dir and then run docker-compose up

 ```sh
 cd devops
 docker-compose up --build -d
 ```

-### 3. Configure zitadel domain name resolution.
 Add zitadel domain to hosts file so that zitadel domain name refers to 127.0.0.1 (localhost) by your local DNS.
 - On **Windows** open `C:\Windows\System32\drivers\etc\hosts` and add the following entry : `127.0.0.1 zitadel`

-### 4. Configure frontend auth in zitadel
+### 3. Configure frontend auth in zitadel
 Open zitadel service url, by default configured at [zitadel:8080](http://zitadel:8080) and login using the following credentials:

 - **username**: `zitadel-admin@zitadel.zitadel`
 - **password**: `Password1!`

+Create a new project and name it "nutrix"

-Create a "User agent" project on zitadel and set the **Redirect Settings** as follows:
+Create a "User agent" app inside "nutrix" project and set the **Redirect Settings** as follows:
 - Redirect URIs: `http://localhost:3000/auth/signinwin/zitadel`

 which refers to the frontend URI